microsoft/ai-developer/Dotnet/challenges/Challenge-09.md

 The goal of this challenge is to replace the keyword search with a Semantic Search using the Azure AI Search vector database and the Azure Embedding model created in [Challenge 05](./Challenge-05.md).

-## Description

-TODO: Show the limits of keyword searching by searching for "light" and "I need to see in the dark".

 ## Prerequisites

 1. Complete the [Getting Familiar With eShop Lite](./Resources/Supporting%20Challenges/Challenge-09-Reference-App.md) guide.